-Soon after this event Cazy Jehan, the agent of Tahmâsp, who was a highly respectable person, waited on his Majesty, and said, "you are not alone; there are seven hundred Sûnnies here, who will all share your fate; but circumstances now require that you should temporise with your oppressors; and if they importune you, from which God and the Prophet protect you! you must say, that being helpless, you will do as they wish."
+Soon after this event Cazy Jehan, the agent of Tahmāsp, who was a highly respectable person, waited on his Majesty, and said, "you are not alone; there are seven hundred Sūmnies here, who will all share your fate; but circumstances now require that you should temporise with your oppressors; and if they importune you, from which God and the Prophet protect you! you must say, that being helpless, you will do as they wish."
 The King said, "what is their object? bring it to me in writing."
-Some time after, the Cazy came again, and brought three papers from Shâh Tahmâsp; the King having read two of them pushed them away; but when he had read the third he got up, came to the door of the tent, and was about to call out to his people, when the Cazy followed and begged him to be quiet; that there was now no remedy, and that he must temporise; after which the King became more tranquil, and signed one of the papers which the Cazy carried to the Persian monarch.
+Some time after, the Cazy came again, and brought three papers from Shāh Tahmāsp; the King having read two of them pushed them away; but when he had read the third he got up, came to the door of the tent, and was about to call out to his people, when the Cazy followed and begged him to be quiet; that there was now no remedy, and that he must temporise; after which the King became more tranquil, and signed one of the papers which the Cazy carried to the Persian monarch.

-Some time after this nefarious transaction,

-Shah Tahmasp ordered a hunting party, and directed Cazy Jehan to attend his Majesty.
-In the course of three days a great number of animals were surrounded, and many of them killed; but it so happened that several deer made their escape at that part of the circle where we were; for each of which the Persian demanded a fine of a horse and one Tuman.
+Some time after this nefarious transaction, Shāh Tahmāsp ordered a hunting party, and directed Cazy Jehan to attend his Majesty.
+In the course of three days a great number of animals were surrounded, and many of them killed; but it so happened that several deer made their escape at that part of the circle where we were; for each of which the Persian demanded a fine of a horse and one Tuman

-The next day Sháh Tahmãsp gave orders that the Prince Bahram should escort the King to see the Throne of Soliman (ruins of Persepolis); in consequence of which we marched all night, and arrived there early in the morning.
-The Prince then proposed, that as there were a number of animals enclosed there; the King should amuse himself in shooting.† We, therefore, continued our sport till after mid-day, when the King being very tired, alighted to say his prayers; but when he performed his ablutions, the only persons of his attendants then present were myself and the butler; his Majesty then ordered me to champoo him, which I did till he was recovered from his fatigue; after which he again mounted his horse, and proceeded to join the army.
+The next day Shāh Tahmāsp gave orders that the Prince Bahram should escort the King to see the Throne of Solimān (ruins of Persepolis); in consequence of which we marched all night, and arrived there early in the morning.
+The Prince then proposed, that as there were a number of animals enclosed there, the King should amuse himself in shooting.
+We, therefore, continued our sport till after mid-day, when the King being very tired, alighted to say his prayers; but when he performed his ablutions, the only the mode of hunting practised by the Persian monarchs was by sending an army, principally of cavalry, to surround a district, and drive all the animals of it to a particular spot, where a wooden enclosure had been previously made.
+It is related in the History of Timur, that during his invasion of Russia, his army lived for many days on the animals thus collected.